 - Two to three years for hallways

 Ceiling paint tends to last longer.
 You’ll probably need to repaint the ceiling after 10 years.
 In contrast, baseboard and trim shows wear quickly.
 Plan for a fresh coat every two to three years.

 Look at Wear and Tear

 When washing the walls doesn’t remove those dings, scuffs and scratches, a fresh coat of paint will make all the difference.
 These items can be removed with small repairs, but without new paint, the seams will eventually start to show.
 Opt for a professional paint job with premium paint to ensure your rooms look great for years.

 Don’t be afraid to repaint if you just don’t like the color anymore.
 Life’s too short to live with a hue that drives you crazy.
 Maybe you went the DIY route when you painted your living room and the finish isn’t holding up as well as it should.
 Whatever the reason for new interior paint, you’ll be thrilled with the results.

-Color World Housepainting offers high-quality residential painting with professional results.
+Color World Paintingoffers high-quality residential painting with professional results.
 Our six-step process starts with a free, accurate quote and includes the preparations needed for a fantastic paint job.
-Contact us today by calling (614) 698-1125 to get started.
+Contact us today by calling (614) 698-1125 or request an estimate online to get started.